NatheSief/NateSief/README.md

   - 1st circle : Done
   - 2nd circle : Done (just have to push Minitalk at 125 and repush Push_Swap to get 125)
   - 3rd circle : Done
-  - 4st circle : NetPractice done, finishing Cube3d, waiting for starting CPP piscine
+  - 4st circle : NetPractice done, finishing Cube3d, and doing CPP piscine

   Tools :
-  - Libft (The first project a 42 ; a library of basic functions in C. Updating it with everything usefull in my eyes)
+  - Libft (The first project a 42 ; a library of basic functions in C. Updating it with everything I consider usefull)
   - Vs-Code/Nvim (depending the mood and the project)
   - Github (Learning how to be efficient with Github, and how to use all the functionalities possible)